bpk667/ElFenixDeJade/rules/basic_rules.md

 - Extra Critical Success: Full Action.
 - Extra Extreme Success: Cool Action.

 ## Help

 Gear or Supporting Characters can grant you Help.

-Heroes can also forgo rolling the dice to spend their turn trying to Help you face a difficult challenge.
+Heroes can also forgot rolling the dice to spend their turn trying to Help you face a difficult challenge.

 - Gain +1 to an Action or Reaction Roll.
 		Significant but not decisive Help.